-Before we meet the new team, I will first say a huge thank you to everyone who applied for the team.
-Starting a new community initiative comes with a lot of respect, and getting applications from highly skilled community members from all over the world is overwhelming.
-The selection was no easy task, but we have put together a strong team that we know will provide a lot of valuable feedback for the future Umbraco backoffice.
+Before we meet the new team, I would like to say a huge thank you to everyone who applied.
+Starting a new community initiative comes with a lot of responsibility, and getting applications from highly skilled community members from all over the world is overwhelming.
+The selection was no easy task, but we have put together a strong team that we know will provide a lot of valuable input and help with the future Umbraco CMS backoffice.

 What is the purpose of the Backoffice Team?

 The most important task of the team is to function as a sounding board while we work on implementing the new backoffice.
 The team will also get the opportunity to help us with the actual implementation of relevant tasks should they want to get their hands dirty 😀 The most important thing is they bring their Umbraco experience to the table.

 It is very important to us that we build a new backoffice that has a strong community foundation from the very beginning.
 A strong community team enables us to get input in as many areas as possible: frontend, backend, UI/UX, packages, and QA, and can help increase further community involvement.

 The backoffice project ends with an actual replacement for the current backoffice, which will be released in a major version of Umbraco yet to be determined.
 The community team will review it along the way and they will help ensure:

 - The backoffice continues to be flexible and extendable

 - The new backoffice will be easy to work with and encourage modern best practices

 Are you ready?
 Let's meet the new team members!